Zhenfeng-Liang/asset_allocation/README.md

 # portfolio_construction

-## This folder is including asset allocation script for portfolio challenge.
+### (1) This folder is including asset allocation script for portfolio challenge.

-## The following will come soon.
-### (1) Code for stochastic optimal control -- portfolio construction problem
+### (2) stochastic optimal control: including readings and the original broken R code.
+Waiting to be fixed.
+This might need to be reimplemented in python or C++ sometimes in the future.

-### (2) Code for asset allocation and portfolio management
+### (3) Code for asset allocation and portfolio management.
+(This part is coming soon)